-Armed with a decent set of monitor speakers, the next stage is to set them up to deliver the best possible performance in your studio space.
+Armed with a decent pair of studio monitors, the next stage is to set them up to deliver the best possible performance in your studio space.

 Doing this inevitably requires the application of a bit of science and some trial and error, but it’s one of the most important aspects of tuning your setup to get the absolute best listening experience.